kikeprime/wolfsheep/rabbitgrassweed/text/eng_description.md

 The default language of the webpage is English but by clicking on the flag in the top right corner it can be changed to Hungarian and back.
 The model's name can be seen in the top left corner, next to it by clicking on the About button README.md's shortened and current language version can be read.
 The Start, Step and Reset buttons are left to the flag which do what's on the tin but the Start button becomes the Stop button if the simulation is running.

 The model's parameters can be set on the left side, the grid that visualizes the model is in the middle, above it the simulation's speed can be set whose default value is 3 steps/second, however the number of agents can effect it (for example in case of overgrowth it's slower).
-Under the grid the graphs can be seen (the bottom one couldn't fit in the picture), among them the 1st one is the number of entities by species and gender depending on the number of steps.
+Under the grid the graphs can be seen, among them the 1st one is the number of entities by species and gender depending on the number of steps.
 The bottom graph is the percentage of the grown grass agents also depending on the number of steps.

 The female wolves are orange, the male ones are gray, the female sheep are white, the male ones are black.
 The consequence of this choice is that in the inherited models all wolves are male and all sheep are female.